a bridge too far or the crossing point

 Austrian force (Elements from Gyulai's III Corps)

-of the river” making “a flexible defense with
+and south of the river” making “a flexible defense with the

 ordered and controlled withdrawal if required”.